jeanmbt/peopledotcomof/README.md

 # PeopleDotCom

-## Technologies

-It was developed with the following technologies:
+This application was developed with the following technologies:

 - NextJS
 - TypeScript